sarnaz/Sleep/documentation/using-git.md

 Once you're done with the requirement and wants to merge your code into the _master_ branch (this should be done once you're happy with it), you can create a pull request to merge the changes in your branch into _master_.

+> Note: you must have committed and pushed all of your changes before creating a pull request.

 To do so, go to `github.bath.ac.uk` and navigate to the project and the repository.
 In the repository page, click "Pull requests" then "New pull request"
 ![](assets/github-pull-request.png)